SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ~~~
 {: .language-bash}

 Here, we're passing an *argument* to the `cd` command.
 The `..` argument here means "the directory above".
+Again, note there is no output - the command was successful and had nothing to report.

 We can check our working directory using `pwd` as before: